slinkydeveloper/slinkydeveloper.github.io/source/_posts/2018-12-15-Debts-Manager-Tutorial-Contract-Design.md

 In this second chapter of Debts Manager Tutorial I would like to show you how I have designed the REST API of Debts Manager.
 I'm going to follow the _API First_ approach, documenting all aspects of the API Design with OpenAPI 3.

+This post doesn't aim to provide you a full guide of how to design REST APIs: if you want more resources to learn it, [look at the end of this post](#Some-resources-to-learn-Web-API-Design-and-OpenAPI)

 ## Analysis

 The REST APIs, in contrast with RPC, are driven by the data the services wants to expose.
 In the previous chapter I gave you an idea of the entities we must expose.
 Now I tabulate these and the relative operations on it.